HumaRobotics/dynamixel_hr/doc/index.rst

     * MX64*
     * CM730

-Adding other models is very easy, have a look in :mod:`dxlmotors` and simply add the corresponding model class that will contain the definitions of registers and conversion functions.
+Adding other models is very easy, have a look in :mod:`dxl.dxlmotors` and simply add the corresponding model class that will contain the definitions of registers and conversion functions.